Lawn Mowers And Fuel Issues

-But did you know that improper storage and improper usage of gas is one of the biggest contributors to mower breakdowns.
+But did you know that improper storage and improper usage of gas is one of the biggest contributors to mower breakdowns?

 What Gas Should I Buy?

 It's recommended to only buy name-brand gas from reputable service stations.
 This is because larger gasoline companies are more likely to employ strict quality-control testing on their products.

-(a fuel compound derived from organic material, such as corn).
+Most gasoline, especially in the Midwest, contains up to 10% ethanol (a fuel compound derived from organic material, such as corn).
 Engines on modern mowers are designed to run on gas with up to 10% ethanol.

 You run the risk of getting into trouble when you start messing with fuel containing more than 15% ethanol, known as E15 fuel.
 This type of ethanol fuel will absorb water from the atmosphere, which can cause corrosion in the fuel system.

 Though not sold in every state, E15 fuel is generally available except in the summer because of concerns that it leads to higher levels of smog.
 When it is sold, labels are required to indicate that the ethanol levels are higher than usual.

 How Do I Keep My Fuel Fresh?

 Don't worry!
 Gassing up your mower isn't an impossible situation.
 In fact, the solution for fuel problems is usually as simple as adding fuel stabilizer.

 Add fuel stabilizer to your gasoline right when you fill your tank.
 Stabilizer works by decreasing the rate of compound evaporation from gasoline.
 Stabilizer also prevents fuel from absorbing moisture from the air.